mammasmias/ARTn-Plugin/README.md

 **The values gives by the user through the input file should be in engine units**

 - `lrelax`: Values `.true./.false`, default is `false.`.
   Flag if we want to relax to adjacent minima from the saddle point.

 - `lpush_final`: Values `.true./.false.`, default is `.true.`.
   Flag to push to adjacent minimum along eigenvector.
 Flag to push to the second minimum.

 - `lrestart`: Values `.true./.false.`, default is `.false.`.
   Flag for restarting a ARTn calculation.

+- `lmove_nextmin`: Value .true./.false., default is .false.

+  Flag to leave ARTn with the new minimum found.

 - `ninit`: Value integer, by default is `3`.
 Number of initial pushes before lanczos start.

 - `neigen`: Value integer, by default is `1`.
 Number of steps made with eigenvector before perpendicular relax.

 - `nperp`: Value integer, by default is `3`.
 Maximum number of relaxation perpendicular to the move direction after an `init` or `eigen` push.

 - `lanc_mat_size`: Value integer, by default is `16`.
 Maximum number of Lanczos iterations

 - `nsmooth`: Value integer, by default is `1`.
 Number of smoothing steps from push to eigenvector.

 - `struc_format_out`: Value character, default is `"xsf"`.
 Output structure format.
 Value accepted `"xyz"` .
   Engine specific flag:

 - `engine_units`: Value character, default is `qe`.
 For LAMMPS it is needed to specify `lammps/<units>` where `<units>` correspond to the units keywords in LAMMPS input: (`metal`, `charge`, ...)
 ###### The push mode: